Mobile App

 Reflections & Next Steps

-Conduct moderated usability testing with real target users from the 18–30 demographic to validate that the expert findings reflect actual user behaviour
+| Short-Term | Conduct moderated usability testing with real 18–30 users to validate expert findings against actual behaviour |

-Implement and test the revised onboarding skip flow and payment error screens with participants
+| Test the revised onboarding skip flow and payment error screens with participants | |

-Carry out a full accessibility audit to ensure WCAG AA compliance across all screens and interaction states
+| Full accessibility audit to ensure WCAG AA compliance across all screens and interaction states | |

-Integrate product analytics to track drop-off points, swipe-to-save conversion rates, and purchasing behaviour post-launch
+| Long-Term | Integrate product analytics to track drop-off points, swipe-to-save conversion, and post-launch purchasing behaviour |

-Establish a continuous evaluation cycle combining expert reviews, moderated user testing, A/B testing, and data analysis to keep the product iterating as it scales
+| Establish a continuous evaluation cycle combining expert review, usability testing, A/B testing, and data analysis | |

-Explore the social and community features (Could Have requirements) that were intentionally deferred from the MVP — such as sharing liked items and following sellers — as natural next steps once the core experience is stable
+| Explore deferred social features — sharing liked items and following sellers — once the core experience is stable |

 “Amine have done a great job in very short period of time.
 All my preferences and ideas were put together in perfect way and beautiful website.”